 For something more casual, check out Truffles Cafe by the garden’s information centre or any one of a number of food trucks at the event.
-A couple of additional vendors will also be onsite in 2018, including one selling mini donuts.
+A couple of additional vendors are also on site, including one selling mini donuts most years.

 Tips and Advice